BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 This mix reflects the broad, albeit unusual, appeal of such conspiratorial narratives and the desire for an effective (postmodern) narrator, e.g. Donald Trump, who provides a myth that carries emotional weight rather than the difficulty and uncertainty of a complex world---a *myth* one can live by.
 I think there was also reasonable protest and the situation is certainly much more complex than I am every able to understand.

-For example, it is far to easy to make fun of people believing in mythologies.
+It is far to easy to make fun of people believing in mythologies.
 In an objective scientific sense, myths are eihter false or unfalsifiable.
-However, socially they can be very useful adn very powerful.
+However, socially they can be very useful and powerful.
 They explain experience.
 A myth is ment to answer questions and offer solutions to quell the anxieties of the present through stories.
-One can say that they serve a useful purpose, particularly in politics.
+They can serve a useful purpose, particularly in politics.
 They create visions, unities and identities among groups such that they can work together towards a meaningful goal---a mission greater than oneself.

-Here, spirituality plays an important role, be it *Siegfried the dragonslayer*, Achilleus *the greatest of all the Greek wariors* or Donald Trump *the warrior King*.
+Here, spirituality plays an important role, be in the form of *the light of God*, *Siegfried the dragonslayer*, *Achilleus the greatest of all the Greek warriors* or *Donald Trump the warrior King*.

 I believe that spirituality is a significant aspect of life and is deeply intertwined with philosophy, a field that ideally should stand in stark contrast to conspiratorial thinking.
 This raises an intersting question: where does the connection lie?
 Why can spirituality lead to the descent into the rabbit hole of conspiracy theories?